 It’s summertime, which usually equates to a lot of time outside.
 And with pools open and all the lakes here in Michigan, that often means time in and around water.
 While swimming and playing in water are fun and great exercise, it can also be very dangerous.
-In fact, the Michigan Department of Natural Resources has a new flag warning level for the Great Lakes.
+In fact, just last year the Michigan Department of Natural Resources issued a new flag warning level for the Great Lakes.
 Because of the increased danger lakes and pools have, water safety for children with autism, or any child, is extremely critical.

 Why water safety is so important for children with autism